Predators improve playoff position, beat Blue Jackets in OT

 Nashville tallied again 2 1/2 minutes later on a power play, with Johansen putting back a rebound in front of the net.
 The Preds made it 3-0 late in the second with the prettiest shot of the evening, a heavy one-timer from the high slot by Josi.

 The Blue Jackets rallied in the third behind Bemstrom, who had never had two goals in a game, let alone a hat trick.
-They were also his first goals this season.
+They were also his first goals of the season.

 He got credit for his first after a video replay showed his batted puck going in off the bar.
 Then his snipe from the left circle went over Saros’ shoulder on the near side to make it 3-2 at at 7:26.
 He got his third on a power play — from the same spot — to tie the game at 15:07.